 How to Visit ‘Eua on a Budget

-- While affordable meals are available to order at resorts and lodges, self-catering offers a much cheaper alternative and is available in most accommodation
+- While affordable meals are available to order at retreats and some guesthouses, self-catering offers a much cheaper alternative and is available in most accommodations

 - Compare your options for whale watching and swimming before you book as those more expensive activities are wildly different in price between companies

-- Have cash available to avoid unfavourable exchange rates and credit card fees (plus, some places don’t accept card)
+- Have cash available to avoid unfavourable exchange rates and credit card fees (plus, many places don’t accept cards)

-- Look at what are the inclusions during your stay to compare the value, as not all accommodation include airport/wharf transfers, for example.
+- Look at accommodation inclusions during your stay to compare the value, as some include airport/wharf transfers and/or meals in their rates, for example.

 How to Get to ‘Eua on a Budget

-Being only 40km (15 miles) away from the main arrival island in Tonga, Tongatapu, ‘Eua Island is one of the cheapest outer islands to get to.
+Being only 40 km (15 mi) away from the main arrival island in Tonga, Tongatapu, ‘Eua Island is one of the cheapest outer islands to get to.
 While short flights are available, budget travellers may prefer the cost and experience of one of the ferries to the island.

 ‘Eua by Ferry

-The cheapest way to get to ‘Eua is by taking the ferry from Queen Salote Wharf, Nuku’alofa on Tongatapu.
-Two ferry operators offer a 1-hour to 2h30mins journey and cost approximately TOP$20-25 per person.
-Although ferries run on a schedule (recent schedules can be accessed at the Nuku’alofa Visitor Information Centre), it’s best to contact the ferry providers before departure as schedules are known to change.
-Learn more about taking the ferry in Tonga here.
+The cheapest way to get to ‘Eua is by taking the ferry from Taufa’ahau Tupou IV Domestic Wharf in Nuku’alofa, Tongatapu.
+Several ferry operators approximately a two-hour journey and cost around TOP$30 per passenger.
+Although ferries run on a schedule, it’s best to contact the ferry providers before departure as schedules are known to change.
+Learn more about taking the ferry in The Guide to Travelling in Tonga by Ferry.

 With no public transport available on ‘Eua, accommodation providers fill up the demand.
-Accommodations offer airport/wharf transfers as a standard, which are either included in the accommodation rate or TOP$4-$20 one-way.
-Most accommodations will also offer pick-up and drop-offs at hiking trails or attractions around the island, usually either free or TOP$20-$70 return.
+Accommodations offer airport/wharf transfers as a standard, which are either included in the accommodation rate or TOP$10-$20 one-way.
+Most accommodations also offer island tours for sightseeing ranging from TOP$100-$300, most are happy to accept outside guests, so it’s worth asking around.
+Check out some of the land tours available in The Best Guided Tours in ‘Eua.

 Free and Cheap Activities in ‘Eua

 Getting out, seeing some amazing natural landscapes, and engaging in the local culture can all be done at a free or reasonable price on the island of ‘Eua.
 The costs are kept to a minimum with many free self-guided hikes (although transport will come at a small fee), while the guided hikes aren’t too expensive either at around TOP$80-$100.
-Horse riding, cultural crafting lessons, kava parties and 4WD tours are also available and will hardly send you over TOP$50!
+Cultural experiences like going to church, joining kava sessions or experiencing an umu are also available and will hardly send you over TOP$50!
 Here are just some of the free and cheap highlights of ‘Eua…

 Self-Guided Hikes in ‘Eua

 While some walks through the dense forests of ‘Eua definitely require local knowledge, there are a few amazing walks that can be tackled independently.
-Accommodation providers, such as The Hideaway and Taina’s Place, offer transport to well-marked hiking trails, along with maps/information on where to go.
-Popular trails include the Forest Plantation Hike, taking you through an amazing planted forest of varying tree species, and the Rock Garden Hike to amazing rock formations, cliffs and the Li’angahuo ‘a Maui natural archway.
+Popular trails include the Forest Plantation Hike, which takes you through an amazing planted forest of varying tree species, and the Rock Garden Hike to amazing rock formations, cliffs and the Li’anga Huo ‘a Maui natural archway.
 Note these walks are a good option on a Sunday when most other activities are unavailable for the “Day of Rest”.
 Learn more about walks in the area in the 5 Best Hikes in ‘Eua.

 4WD Tours in ‘Eua

 If you’re not much into hiking or have limited time on the island, a great way to see some of the island’s amazing natural attractions on a 4WD tour.
 Most accommodations on the island offer their own versions of 4WD tours, all with their own itineraries but likely to visit sights like the famous giant banyan tree, the ‘Ovava Tree, as well as the Rock Garden and Lakufa’anga Cliffs, Li’angahuo ‘a Maui natural archway, secluded beaches and snorkelling spots.
-4WD tours are available from The Hideaway, Taina’s Place, Blue Water Retreat and Seta Homestay, costing approximately TOP$70-$85.
+4WD tours are available from many accommodations, costing approximately TOP$100 for cheapest options but note that there is the odd accommodation charging TOP$300-$500.
+Check out The Best Guided Tours in ‘Eua to compare your options.

 For more suggestions, check out 10 Free & Cheap Things To Do in ‘Eua.